Healthy Homes Assessment Ascot Park

 Ascot Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Ascot Park and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Ascot Park and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with all Healthy Homes Standards that apply or will be in force to the rental property.
+• Landlords and property managers must keep records of their compliance with the Healthy Homes Standard that apply or will be applied to the rental property.

-• Property managers and private landlords have to make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes